IJPenguin/tredence_assignment/README.md

 ```

 Note: The backend might be winded down (Free tier problems) so please be patient for it to wind up.
 Might take upto 2 minutes.
 If not then please use the local deployment as instructed below.

-This is a collaborative code editing platform where multiple people can write code together in real-time.

 ## What Can It Do?